EdenWise/rback/readme.md

 2. The *source* and *destination* directories.
 3. The *file*, *folders*... to *include* or *exclude*.

-**rback** is repository-based to allow for multiple backup types (like full system backups, configurations...), and is only for local backups (i.e. the same computer that it resides on).
-Additionaly, **rback** includes a *diff* method for working with text files.
+**rback** is repository-based to allow for multiple backup types (like full system backups, configurations...).
+It is only for local backups (i.e. the same computer that it resides on).
+Additionally, **rback** includes a *diff* method for working with text files.

 ### Usage